Generic Name: saquinavir (sa KWIN a veer)

 What happens if I miss a dose?

-Try not to miss any of your doses.
+Get your prescription refilled before you run out of medicine completely.
 Skipping doses may increase the risk of your virus becoming resistant to antiviral medicine.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Taking this medicine will not prevent you from passing HIV to other people.
 Do not have unprotected sex or share razors or toothbrushes.
 Talk with your doctor about safe ways to prevent HIV transmission during sex.
 Sharing drug or medicine needles is never safe, even for a healthy person.